jacekturek/fuzyecon/README.md

 # fuzyecon
-Mathematical economics is some system of formulas and models for economic science.
+Mathematical economics is mathematical description of the economics.
 I want to use R laguage library for fuzzy sets, and write about

 > *AI and fuzzy logic*

-The ("sets") library in R is a tool where fuzzy logic is implemented. [^1]
+The ("sets") library in R is a tool where fuzzy logic is implemented. [^1] The library provides features for fuzzy logic and fuzzy sets.

 ##

-> ℹ️ Fuzzy sets with the mathematical economics will show some insights into R and AI
+> ℹ️ Fuzzy sets with the mathematical economics is a project about Artificial Intelligence

 Computational methods solve economic models and analyze data.